jiarong/blog/asseSum/Qs.rst

   pasture sequence? though the overall amount is  very low.
 For contig coverage, how long and how perfect is the match requirement?

-The amount of basepairs shared between forest and pasture take up larger portion in pasture just because pasture assembly is smaller.
-My main question here is *why the forest assembly is smaller?* I do know to the answer now.
+The amount of basepairs shared between forest and pasture take up larger portion in forest just because forest assembly is smaller, which is the main question I have now.
 The conclusion I get here is that the DNA content change a lot after land conversion based on the < 5% similarity.
 If we want to fit in the "forest history shown in pasture sequence" story, the forest assembly should be close to a subset of pasture.
 I used bwa's long sequence mapping option (mem), which required a alignment score higher than 30.

 ::